-The independent auditors' report has not been issued pending finalization of the audit.
+The independent auditors' report is included in the next page.

 Provisions of the Articles of Association relating to profit appropriation

 According to article 25 of the Articles of Association, the other reserves are at the free disposal of the General Meeting.
 Furthermore, Dutch law prescribes that the General Meeting is authorized to allocate the profit made and to determine the distribution of it, unless the Articles of Association have indicated differently.
 Any profit distribution may only be made to the extent that the amount of equity exceeds the legal and statutory reserves and the resolution to distribute the profit has been approved by the managing board.